 Article The Unified Value of Agile and DevOps

-By null / 9 Feb 2023 / Topics: Agile Application development DevOps Digital transformation
+By / 9 Feb 2023 / Topics: DevOps Agile Application development

 Attempting to manage this complexity with a traditional waterfall approach, in which projects move along a linear and sequential path, incurs far too much risk.
 Cumbersome processes lead to long release cycles which slow the flow of customer features and results in loss of market share.
 Worse, delayed or missing feedback loops can lead to the development of features that fail to align with customer needs.